felahgs/github-api/README.md

 # github-api
-Project using the Github API to search for the platform users
+Project using the Github API to search for the platform users profiles